-23.5 Footrest, folding up to the rear, with spring latching mechanism
+23.5 Footrest folds up to the rear with spring locking mechanism

-Figure 126: Footrest, folding up to the rear, with spring latching mechanism, in standard position
+Figure 109: Footrest, folding up to the rear, with spring latching mechanism, in standard position

 To fold the footrest up to the rear, the footplate must be pushed gently backwards until the footrest is released from the lock.
 Now the footrest can be folded up completely to the rear.